 1. Orient the Robot Adaptor and Tool Adaptor so that the centerline axes are aligned and the interface surfaces are parallel.
 Maintain approximately 55mm minimum separation between the Robot Adaptor and Tool Adaptor interface surfaces (Figure 6.2-1).
+Note that the interface surfaces lie inboard of the outer perimeter of the Robot and Tool Adaptor.

 Figure 6.2-1.
-E125 Tool Changer - Docking Orientation
+ES200 Tool Changer - Docking Orientation

 - 2. Energize the solenoid, resulting in an uncoupled (cams retracted) state. - 3.
 Rotate the Robot Adaptor so that the locating pins are centered on the bushings in the Tool Adaptor. - 4.
 Start to bring the Robot and Tool Adaptors together while visually checking the alignment of the locating pins and bushings.
 Make lateral adjustments as necessary to center the locating pins to the bushings.
 Exact alignment is not required; however limit the amount of interference between the locating pins and bushings while docking.
 Interference between the locating pins and bushings while docking increases wear and decreases the life of the locating pins. - 5.
 Stop the motion when the distance between the Robot Adaptor interface surface and Tool Adaptor interface surface are touching or as close as can reasonably be achieved.
 At this time, any electrical or fluid connections will be made through the use of available side modules.
-Note that when the interface surfaces of the Robot Adaptor and Tool Adaptor are in contact, the outer edge of the Adaptors should be touching (Figure 6.2-2).
+Note that when the interface surfaces of the Robot Adaptor and Tool Adaptor are in contact, there is a small gap along the outer edge of the Adaptors (Figure 6.2-2)

 Figure 6.2-2.
-E125 Tool Changer - Docked Position
+ES200 Tool Changer - Docked Position